 Peer Talk Profile: Michele Lai

-Booth: What made you interested in applying for the Executive Education Scholarship at Chicago Booth?
+Booth: What made you interested in applying for the Hong Kong Jockey Club Chicago Booth Executive Education Scholarship?

 Lai: Firstly, the topic of Leading High Performance Organizations grabbed my attention.
 Having started my own nonprofit, Kids4Kids, that serves the local community in Hong Kong and has experienced high growth in only eight short years, I wanted to make sure that I was equipped to lead the organization on a trajectory of continued growth.